neilpomerleau/ember-getset-util-codemod/transforms/no-ember-object-class-methods/README.md

 # no-ember-object-class-methods

+This codemod transforms usages of the following EmberObject class methods on `this` to use the functional equivalents:

+* incrementProperty
+* decrementProperty
+* toggleProperty
+* addObserver
+* removeObserver
+* notifyPropertyChange

 ## Usage

 ```
-npx ember-no-ember-object-class-methods-codemod no-ember-object-class-methods path/of/files/ or/some**/*glob.js
+npx neilpomerleau/ember-no-ember-object-class-methods-codemod no-ember-object-class-methods path/of/files/ or/some**/*glob.js

-# or

-yarn global add ember-no-ember-object-class-methods-codemod
-ember-no-ember-object-class-methods-codemod no-ember-object-class-methods path/of/files/ or/some**/*glob.js
 ```

 ## Input / Output